Near Field Communication

 or NFC and Radio Frequency Identification or RFID are two types of electronic identification protocols based on the use of electromagnetic radiation within the frequency band of radio waves to wirelessly identify and track digital data or information embedded into tags that are attached to objects.
 These technologies are used for wireless communication

 and have industrial and commercial applications.
 Note that NFC and RFID share several similarities albeit some key differences.

-NFC vs. RFID: The Difference Between Near Field Communication and Radio Frequency Identification
+NFC vs RFID: Explaining the Difference Between Near Field Communication and Radio Frequency Identification

 NFC technology is essentially a specialized subset of RFID.
 Hence, between the two, Radio Frequency Identification technology came first with the introduction of its true precursor in 1973 by American inventor Mario Cardullo.
 To be specific, Cardullo introduced a patented device that was a passive radio transponder with memory.